DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

   }
 }
 ```
 <b>Note</b>: Each resource we create needs to have a unique name hence we have `block_one` and `block_two`.
 You can imagine how long our configuration will get when we start building something more complex right?
-Don't worry - we will cover how two deal with in the next labs!
+Don't worry - we will cover how two deal with this in the next labs!
-Please also note how in the 2nd block we used our vaiable with simple match and therefore changed the coordinates for our block.
+Please also note how in the 2nd block we used our vaiable with simple math and therefore changed the coordinates for our block.
 We can run a our apply now and let's override our `block_material` variable again.

 ```bash
 terraform apply -var='block_material=minecraft:gold_ore'